Listen to this article.

 What is it good for?
-The extract from its leaves is possibly good for treating symptoms of anxiety, improving dementia, enhance memory and thinking, and recovering from a stroke.
+The extract from its leaves is possibly good for treating symptoms of anxiety, improving dementia, enhancing memory and thinking, and recovering from a stroke.

-It is also used to prepare medicine for reduce blood circulation in the body and treating conditions like Alzheimer’s disease.
+It is also used to prepare medicine for reducing blood circulation in the body and treating conditions like Alzheimer’s disease.

 Taking ginkgo more than the recommended dosage may cause excessive bleeding because this extract contains anti-platelet elements that make the blood thinner, thus slowing down the blood clotting process.